NorfolkTATTERSETTAllSaints(JonathanThackerCC-BY-SA2.0)1 JonathanThacker

 PE31 8RS

-The church of All Saints, Tattersett is a Grade I listed Norman church standing in a very isolated rural setting around a mile from the village of Tattersett, and within a few hundred yards of the remains of Coxford Priory.
+All Saints church in Tattersett is of great significance in both historical and landscape terms.
+The church is Grade I listed, in recognition of its importance as being nationally significant.
+It stands in a very isolated rural setting around a mile from the village of Tattersett, and within a few hundred yards of the remains of Coxford Priory.
 It stands way off the beaten track in the middle of arable and permanent grass fields.

 • Enchanting atmosphere